gcziprusz/NeuralNest/dict.md

 - overfitting
   - Overfitting is a common issue in machine learning where a model learns the training data too well, capturing noise and random fluctuations instead of the underlying patterns.
 As a result, an overfit model performs exceptionally well on the training data but fails to generalize effectively to new, unseen data.
 # P
+- Parameters
+  - They are also known as coefficients or weights, are vital components in linear regression models.
+They represent the relationships between input variables and the target outcome, such as predicting house prices based on square footage.
+These parameters are optimized during training to minimize prediction errors, ensuring accurate model performance.
+Understanding and managing parameters are essential for developing effective linear regression models that generalize well to new data.
+  In linear regression you will have 2 of these per feature.

 - phonetic segmentation
     - TBD
 - pandas